-Join us on Friday, April 9, from 12-1:15 pm EST for a webinar on “Corporate Sustainability in Global Supply Chains: Practitioner and Academic Insights” sponsored by the Center for Emerging Markets at Northeastern University.
-The webinar is conducted in conjunction with a Special Issue initiative at the Journal of International Business Studies (JIBS) (link to the call for papers).
-This event will explore the opportunities and challenges associated with the diffusion of sustainability practices in global supply chains through the lenses of four distinguished speakers from the academic, private and non-profit sectors:
+The webinar on “Corporate Sustainability in Global Supply Chains: Practitioner and Academic Insights” was sponsored by the Center for Emerging Markets at Northeastern University.
+The webinar was conducted in conjunction with a Special Issue initiative at the Journal of International Business Studies (JIBS) (link to the call for papers).
+This event explored the opportunities and challenges associated with the diffusion of sustainability practices in global supply chains through the lenses of four distinguished speakers from the academic, private and non-profit sectors:

 - Robert Klassen, Professor of Operations Management & Sustainability, Ivey Business School, Western University, CA